louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Fifth consensus guidelines for the management of postoperative nausea and vomiting: executive summary [^f1eee50d].
 Anesthesia and Analgesia (2025).
 High credibility.

-Ondansetron—Ondansetron was the first 5-HT3 RA on the market and commonly used as the preferred antiemetic for PONV prophylaxis; the drug was approved by the U.S. Food and Drug Administration (FDA), recommended dose was 4 mg by slow IV injection or 16 mg of the oral formulation (oral disintegrating tablets, given 1 hour before induction).
-The IV drug has a mean elimination half-life of 3.1-5.8 hours in adults and is extensively metabolized by the liver, and CYP 2D6 ultrametabolizers are significantly more likely to develop PONV despite ondansetron prophylaxis.
+Ondansetron — Ondansetron was the first 5-HT3 RA on the market and commonly used as the preferred antiemetic for PONV prophylaxis; the drug was approved by the U.S. Food and Drug Administration (FDA), recommended dose was 4 mg by slow IV injection or 16 mg of the oral formulation (oral disintegrating tablets, given 1 hour before induction).
+The IV drug has a mean elimination half-life of 3.1–5.8 hours in adults and is extensively metabolized by the liver, and CYP 2D6 ultrametabolizers are significantly more likely to develop PONV despite ondansetron prophylaxis.
 In a 2021 Cochrane network meta-analysis (NMA) on drugs for PONV prophylaxis in adults after general anesthesia, 585 randomized trials enrolling 97,516 patients were included to evaluate 44 single drugs and 51 drug combinations, and ondansetron was the most investigated single drug followed by dexamethasone.
 Since the 2020 PONV Guideline, several studies have compared ondansetron 4 mg with dexamethasone 8 mg and concluded that ondansetron 4 mg is more effective for PONV prophylaxis; ondansetron 4 mg is comparable to prochlorperazine 10 mg for PONV prophylaxis, with a trend towards greater risk of side effects in the prochlorperazine group.

 ---